-Serve sparkling water or cider, served in champagne flutes, non-alcoholic punch or a signature mocktail Because they're traditional at most cocktail parties, an assortment of fruit, cheese and crackers is a good place to start building your party menu.
+For your mocktail party, serve sparkling water or cider, served in champagne flutes, non-alcoholic punch or a signature mocktail.
+Because they're traditional at most cocktail parties, an assortment of fruit, cheese, and crackers is a good place to start building your party menu.
 These are light snacks that may be just enough to calm nervous tummies, and not interfere with the formal dinner ahead at prom.
 If there is ample time before dinner will be served, however, you can supplement the menu with a few additional choices, such as:

 02 of 04